appauldev/de_portfolio_nyc_tlc/README.md

 ## Problem Objectives
 This project aims to achieve two key objectives:

 **Develop Data Engineering Skills.** I seek to gain hands-on experience in the data engineering lifecycle by working with a real-world dataset.
-This include practicing data ingestion, transformation, cleaning, and exploration using relevant tools and techniques.
+This includes practicing data ingestion, transformation, cleaning, and exploration using relevant tools and techniques.

 **Conduct Exploratory Data Analysis (EDA) of NYC Taxi Trip Data.** I am leveraging the NYC TLC trip data to explore patterns, trends, and insights within the dataset.
 This involves understanding the data structure, identifying data quality issues, and performing initial analysis to uncover potential areas for further investigation.

 This approach allows me to:
 - Further learn and apply data engineering concepts through practical implementation
-- Gain familiarity with the NYC TLC data and its potential uses for data-driven decision making (although for hypothetical scenarios for now)
+- Gain familiarity with the NYC TLC data and its potential uses for data-driven decision-making (although for hypothetical scenarios for now)
 - Develop my overall data skills 🙌🏻

 ## Data Sources